-- very severe and virulent (velogenic)
+- virulent (velogenic)

 Transmission of Newcastle Disease

-In some countries in the world, like the USA, Canada, and most West European countries, the virulent strains of the Newcastle Disease Virus are controlled.
+In some countries in the world, like the USA, Canada, and most West European countries, the virulent strains of the Newcastle disease virus are controlled.
 But still, they pop up from time to time due to infections passed on by pigeons and cormorants.
 Imported parrots also carry the virus frequently and are a source of infection for chickens.

 When the virus has entered the flock, the other chickens become infected after a couple of days.
-Virulent strains spread in many ways to infect other chickens in the coop and is passed by:
+Virulent strains spread in many ways to infect other chickens in the coop and are passed by: